Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Learning in Bandits

-\xhdr{Empirical regret analysis for \method} We examine how the quality of expert demonstrations affects the Bayesian regret achieved by \cref{alg:max-ent-psrl}.
-Settings with highly informative demonstrations, where unobserved factors minimally affect the optimal action, should exhibit near-zero regret since there is no diversity in the tasks, and the expert demonstrations only include optimal trajectories for the task at hand.
+\xhdr{Empirical regret analysis for \method} We examine how the quality of expert demonstrations affects the Bayesian regret achieved by \methodabbrv.
+Settings with highly informative demonstrations, where unobserved factors minimally affect the optimal action, should exhibit near-zero regret since there is no diversity in the unobserved contexts, and the experts are near-optimal.
 Conversely, in scenarios where unobserved factors significantly influence the optimal actions, we anticipate the regret to align with standard online regret bounds, similar to the outcomes of Thompson sampling with a non-informative prior.
-To empirically assess this, we conducted trials with \methodabbrv\ and \texttt{Oracle-TS} across various numbers of arms, $K \in [2, 10]$, over $T = 1500$ episodes, calculating the mean and standard deviation of Bayesian regret across $N_{{\mu^\star}} = 256$ distinct task distributions.
-As depicted in \cref{fig:multi_armed_results} (a), both \methodabbrv\ and \texttt{Oracle-TS} yield sub-linear regret relative to $K$ and $T$, comparable to the established Bayesian regret bound of $\cO(\sqrt{KT})$ for Thompson sampling.
-However, the middle panel indicates that the Bayesian regret of \methodabbrv\ is proportional to the entropy of the optimal action, having an almost \textit{linear} relationship.
+We conduct trials with \methodabbrv\ and \texttt{Oracle-TS} across various numbers of arms over $T = 1{,}500$ episodes, calculating the mean and standard error of Bayesian regret across distinct prior distributions.
+As depicted in \cref{fig:multi_armed_results} (a), both \methodabbrv\ and \texttt{Oracle-TS} yield sub-linear regret relative to $K$ and $T$, comparable to the established regret bound of $\cO(\sqrt{KT})$ for Thompson sampling.
+However, the middle panel indicates that the regret of \methodabbrv\ is proportional to the entropy of the optimal action, having an almost \textit{linear} relationship.
 This observation seems to be in contrast with the standard Bayesian regret bounds for Thompson sampling under correct prior that have shown a sublinear relationship of $\cO \lpar \sqrt{\entropy(\pi_c)} \rpar$, where $\entropy(\pi_c)$ denotes the entropy of the optimal action under $\mu^\star$~\citep{russo2016information}.
-We leave the theoretical regret analysis for \methodabbrv\ for future work.
+We analyze this observation in \cref{sec:freq}.